abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 // if both @Primary and @Qualifier mechanisms are present and causing ambiguity, then @Qualifier takes precedence (ofc as its more explicit and closer to usage (autowiring location))
 ```

+The same three strategies above can be used to **autowire a superclass type** if multiple subclasses of it are present and there is ambiguity on which subclass instance Spring should autowire.
+Read below section on [Bean Selection](/spring-boot/autowiring/#bean-selection) for detail.

 _Reference_: https://www.baeldung.com/spring-autowire

 ### Exceptions to @Component on Interfaces - JPA